Best Oil to Season Cast Iron Skillet: Top Picks & Tips

 Using Lard Or Tallow

 Lard is rendered pig fat.
 It is excellent for seasoning cast iron.
-It has a high smoke point, ensuring the skillet gets a smooth layer.
+Its high smoke point ensures the skillet gets a smooth layer.
 Tallow is rendered beef or mutton fat.
-It also has a high smoke point and provides a durable, non-stick surface.
+It also has a high smoke point and a durable, non-stick surface.

 Both fats are easy to apply.
 Melt the fat and spread it evenly on the skillet.
 Heat the skillet in an oven at 375°F for an hour.
 Let it cool inside the oven.
 Repeat the process for a better seasoning layer.